Inference in Additively Separable Models With a High-Dimensional Set of Conditioning Variables: Introduction

 \section{Introduction}

-Nonparametric estimation in economic and statistical problems is common because it is appealing in applications for which functional forms are unavailable.
-In many problems, the primary quantities of interest can be computed from the conditional expectation function of an outcome variable $y$ given a regressor of interest $x$.
-Nonparametric methods are often attractive for estimating such conditional expectations since assuming an incorrect simple parametric model between the variables of interest will lead to incorrect inference.
+Nonparametric estimation in econometrics and statistics is useful for applications in which theory does not provide functional forms for relations between relevant observed variables.
+In many problems, primary quantities of interest can be computed from the conditional expectation function of an outcome variable $y$ given a regressor of interest $x$, given by $\Ep[y|x] = f_0(x).$ In this case, nonparametric estimation is a flexible means for estimating unknown $f_0$ from data under minimal assumptions.

-In many econometric models, it is important to take into account conditioning information, $z$.
-When $x$ is not randomly assigned, estimates of partial effects of $x$ on $y$ will often be incorrect if $z$ is ignored and at the same time, partly influences both $x$ and $y$.
-However, if $x$ can be considered as approximately randomly assigned given $z$, then the conditional expectation of $y$ given $x$ and $z$ can be used to calculate causal effects of $x$ on $y$ and to evaluate counterfactuals.
-Therefore, properly accounting for conditioning information $z$ is of primary importance.

-When conditioning information is important to the problem, it is necessary to replace the simple objective of learning the conditional mean function $E[y|x]=g(x)$ with the new objective of learning a family of conditional mean functions indexed by $z$.
-Properly accounting for conditioning information in $z$ may be done in several ways and leaves the researcher with important modeling decisions.
-For the sake of illustration, four potential ways to account for conditioning information are (1) by specifying a partially linear model $g_z(x)=g(x) + z'\beta$, (2) by specifying an additive model $g_z(x) = g(x)+h(z)$, (3) by specifying a multiplicative model $g_z(x)=g(x)h(z)$, or (4) by specifying a fully nonparametric model $g_z(x)=g(x,z)$.
-The fully nonparametric model suffers from the curse of dimensionality even for moderately many covariates, while the partially linear model may be too rigid and may miss important conditioning information.

-Many applications have potentially large conditioning sets.
-A large conditioning set in economics may arise because the researcher wishes to control for many measured characteristics, like demographics, at the observation level.
-In the extreme cases, the dimension of $z$ can be large enough so that all four example specifications for $g_z(x)$ listed above require an infeasible amount of data in order to avoid statistical overfitting and ensure good inference.

-This paper is restricted to studying the partially linear model and the additive model shown above.\footnote{These models have a particular structure which make them convenient for the problem of selecting a conditioning set.
-The two alternative models are likely to require conditions considerably different than the ones considered here.} Therefore, the interest is the specialization of model (\ref{nonpar_family}) to the case When additive the model provides a good approximation to the underlying data generating structure, it is useful since many quantities describing the relationship of $x$ and $y$ conditional on $z$ can be learned with a good understanding of $g(x)$ alone.
-In addition, it provides a clear description of how the conditional relation between $x$ and $y$ changes as $z$ changes.